jashandeep-sohi/pyds/docs/userguide.rst

   ...
  ValueError: invalid identifier '123 this is not valid'

-The identifier and statements of an existing :class:`Group` object can be accessed using the :attr:`Group.identifier` and :attr:`Group.statements` or :attr:`Group.value` attributes, respectively::
+The identifier and nested statements of an existing :class:`Group` object can be accessed using the :attr:`Group.identifier` and :attr:`Group.statements` or :attr:`Group.value` attributes, respectively::